Phase II Basket Trial of Ligufalimab (AK117) and Cadonilimab (AK104) in Advanced Hepatobiliary Cancers

 HealthScout AI Analysis

-Goal: Evaluate antitumor activity of ligufalimab (AK117) plus cadonilimab (AK104) in patients with advanced hepatobiliary cancers that have progressed after prior anti–PD‑1/PD‑L1 therapy, with a primary focus on objective response rate.
+Goal: Evaluate the antitumor activity of the combination of ligufalimab (AK117) and cadonilimab (AK104) in patients with advanced hepatobiliary cancers that have progressed after prior anti–PD‑1/L1 therapy, with the primary endpoint of objective response rate.

-Design: Open-label, non-randomized, phase II basket study with two parallel cohorts (HCC and biliary tract cancers).
-Planned enrollment is 64.
-Primary endpoint is assessed against historical controls; no comparator arm.
+Design: Open-label, non-randomized, phase II basket study with two parallel cohorts (HCC and BTC); approximately 64 patients total.
+Single-arm evaluation comparing clinical outcomes to historical benchmarks.

-Outcomes: Primary: best objective response rate by RECIST v1.1.
-Secondary: overall survival, progression-free survival, and duration of response compared with historical controls, and safety characterized by incidence and severity of adverse events per NCI CTCAE v5.0.
-Treatment continues up to 24 months or until progression, toxicity, or discontinuation.
+Outcomes: Primary: Objective response rate by RECIST v1.1.
+Secondary: Overall survival, progression-free survival, and duration of response, each contextualized to historical controls; safety characterized by incidence and severity of adverse events per CTCAE v5.0.
+Treatment and follow-up continue up to 24 months or until progression, unacceptable toxicity, death, or discontinuation.

 Eligibility More information